What is Apigenin?

 Apigenin, as a known bioflavonoid, has been shown to exhibit various biological activities, including antioxidant, anti-inflammatory, antitumor, ant-genotoxic, anti-allergic, neuroprotective, cardioprotective, and antimicrobial.

 Food Sources of Apigenin

-Apigenin is one of the nutrients that abundantly present in green vegetables such as parsley, onions, maize, wheat sprouts, and in fruits, such as grapefruit, oranges, and so on.
+Apigenin is one of the nutrients that are abundantly present in green vegetables such as parsley, onions, maize, wheat sprouts, and in fruits, such as grapefruit, oranges, and so on.

 However, One of the most frequent sources of apigenin is celery (Apium graveolens), a marsh plant in the family of Apiaceae that has been cultivated as a vegetable since antiquity.
-Apigenin is the most extracted nutrient in celery, containing 108 mg apigenin per kg.
+Apigenin is the most extracted nutrient in celery, containing 108 mg of apigenin per kg.

 Other sources for apigenin include beverages such as wine and beer brewed from natural ingredients in natural sources like Chamomilla Recutita.

 Apigenin is one of the common dietary flavonoids, which is abundantly found in many fruits, vegetables, and medicinal herbs.
 It serves various physiological functions, such as antioxidant, potent anti-inflammatory, antiviral activities, antibacterial, and blood pressure reduction.

 Apigenin plays an essential role in cancer prevention by inducing apoptosis in various cell lines.

 Some research found that apigenin could inhibit the growth, proliferation, and transfer of ca-ov3 (human ovarian cancer cell); it induces apoptosis of ca-ov3 by keeping the cancer cells in stasis in the G2/M phase.
 The effect is related to time and dose.